CAPC-CG: A Large-Scale, Expert-Directed LLM-Annotated Corpus of Adaptive Policy Communication in China: Codebook and Annotation Process

-In addition to this five-color taxonomy, we introduce the label \textbf{N} to designate paragraphs that contain no directives for state actions.
-These paragraphs typically include background information, ideological slogans, private laws and regulations, personnel notices, and transmittal notes.
+In addition to this five-color typology, we introduce the label \textbf{N} to designate paragraphs that contain no actionable directives.
+These paragraphs typically include background information, ideological slogans, personnel notices, logistical notes, instructions targeting non-state actors.